 Frequently Asked Questions

 Our certified translation service is very simple, but you may have a few questions about it.
 Check out the FAQs below to see if you can find the answer to your question about getting an official translation of your documents.
-If not, just ask one below or send us a message through our contact form.
-Also, check out the UK government's answers to some of our customers' FAQs on one of our blog articles on the subject.
+If not, just ask one in the comment box below or send us a message through our contact form.
+Also, below the FAQ box please check out the UK government's answers to some of our customers' common questions regarding certified translations.

 Don't See Your Question?
 Add it below!

 A few common questions on certified translation that we put to the UK government, and their answers.